swiftlang/swift-evolution/proposals/nnnn-actors.md

 #### Accesses in executable code

 A given declaration (call it the "source") can synchronously access another declaration (call it the "target") in executable code, e.g., by calling a function or accessing a property or subscript.
 A synchronous invocation requires the actor isolation categories for the source and target to be compatible (defined below).
-An actor-isolated target function that is not compatible with the source can be accessed asynchronously.
+An actor-isolated target function or target property getter that is not compatible with the source can be accessed asynchronously.

 A source and target category pair is compatible if:
 * the source and target categories are the same,